watacoso/hlab/docs/_docs/gateway.md

 `gateway` has to be configured as iSCSI Target to export LUNs mounted by `node1-node6`

-iSCSI configuration in `gateway` has been automated developing a couple of ansible roles: **ricsanfre.storage** for managing LVM and **ricsanfre.iscsi_target** for configuring a iSCSI target.
+iSCSI configuration in `gateway` has been automated developing a couple of ansible roles: **watacoso.storage** for managing LVM and **watacoso.iscsi_target** for configuring a iSCSI target.

 Specific `gateway` ansible variables to be used by these roles are stored in [`ansible/vars/centralized_san/centralized_san_target.yml`]({{ site.git_edit_address }}/ansible/vars/centralized_san/centralized_san_target.yml)